Cannabis Oil in South Africa – Best Products & Breakdown

 Since you can’t currently purchase Cannabis Oil legally in South Africa, you’re either going to have to find a very generous donor, or simply make it yourself!
 It’s quite simple to make, as long as you have your wits about you and have a little experience working with cannabis and heat, as well as solvents in a quasi-chemistry environment.

 All you’ll really need is some bud, a slow cooker or double-boiler, a solvent of your choice and an outdoor, ventilated area in which to cook off the solvent after extraction.
-You can follow this guide to making your own cannabis oil for a full breakdown of the process and instructions.
+You can learn how to make your own cannabis oil so that you can do it at home.

 Hopefully, after going through all these different aspects of Cannabis oil in all its forms and variants, you should be a little more wys on the matter.
 It’s complex, yes, but as soon as we start to regulate (hopefully in a positive manner), things should get ironed out and these misconceptions and misinformation should be slowly eradicated.